Wagency

 Is W.A.G.E. tracking and using my data?

 W.A.G.E. is keeping track of transactions in order to understand how WAGENCY is impacting the field and to make those insights available to users.
-All data is aggregated, fully anonymized, and will be made available to members on a regular basis.
+All data is aggregated, fully anonymized.
 We have made every effort to make WAGENCY GDPR compliant, please read our Privacy Policy and User Agreement .